Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - Information about the past is only useful if it allows us to anticipate the future.
 - There's been an increasing focus on time in neuroscience and psychology.
 - Two philosophical theories of time
-    - Presentism: argues that only the present is real.
+    - *Presentism*: argues that only the present is real.
-    - Eternalism: argues that the past and future are equal to the present.
+    - *Eternalism*: argues that the past and future are equal to the present.
 ![Figure 1.2](figure1-2.png)
 - In presentism, time travel is impossible because you can't travel to a time that doesn't exist regardless of the laws of physics.
 - In eternalism, time travel is possible but may not be achievable due to impossible requirements such as negative mass and infinite energy.